Iran attacks alleged militant bases in Pakistan; Islamabad says 'unprovoked' strikes kill 2 children

 Jaish al-Adl, or the “Army of Justice,” is a Sunni militant group founded in 2012 which largely operates across the border in Pakistan.
 The militants have claimed bombings and kidnapped Iranian border police in the past.

 Iran has fought in border areas against the militants, but a missile-and-drone attack on Pakistan is unprecedented for Iran.
-Iranian reports described the strikes as happening in the mountains of Pakistan’s Balochistan province.
+Iranian reports described the strikes as happening in the mountains of Pakistan’s Baluchistan province.

 Pakistan's Foreign Ministry issued a strongly worded rebuke of the strikes.